joesingo/thesis/README.md

 given non-expert reports.
 Adapting recent work combining logic with formal learning theory, we investigate the extent to which truth-tracking is possible, and how truth-tracking interacts with rationality.

+## Compiling

+The thesis should be compiled with XeLaTeX, using biber and biblatex for references.
+For convenience a Makefile is provided: use `make pdf` and `make bib` to build.